 Many people are under a misapprehension that Buddhists pray to idols.
 This is due to a lack of knowledge of the teaching of the Buddha and Buddhist customs and traditions.
 The worship of the Buddha statue is quite a different aspect.
 Even this word ‘worship’ is also not quite appropriate from the Buddhist point of …

-Permanent link to this article: https://www.dhammikaweb.com/?p=10846
+Permanent link to this article: http://www.dhammikaweb.com/?p=10846

 A Happy Married Life A Buddhist Perspective by Ven.
 K. Sri Dhammananda Thero